Sébastien Demorand: Early life and career

-Sébastien Demorand was born in Harare, Zimbabwe, the son of diplomat Jacques Demorand, who worked in the United States, Belgium, Morocco and Japan.
+Sébastien Demorand was born on 4 August 1969, in Harare, Rhodesia (now Zimbabwe), and was the son of diplomat Jacques Demorand, who worked in the United States, Belgium, Morocco and Japan.
 He was the brother of journalist and radio presenter Nicolas Demorand and sculptor Catherine Demorand.

-After studying at the Paris-Sorbonne University graduating with a degree in political science, and two years at the CFJ (Centre de Formation des Journalistes) in Paris, he joined Europe 1 and the food guide Gault et Millau.
-Independent since then, he collaborated for Régal and Fooding.
-He was a columnist for RTL and the magazine L'Optimum.
+After studying at the Paris-Sorbonne University graduating with a degree in political science, and spending two years at the CFJ (Centre de Formation des Journalistes) in Paris, Demorand worked as a freelance journalist for Actuel magazine.
+In 1993, he joined the editorial team at Europe 1, where he worked as a senior reporter and then presenter of the morning television news, and, starting in 1999, was a contributor for the food guide Gault et Millau.
+Independent since 2002, he contributed to the French newspaper Le Parisien, and the French magazines Zurban, Régal, and Le Fooding.